jettymx/jetty-infosite/en/servicios-de-transporte.md

             <p>
              <span class="textBold">Feedback</span>
               <br>
-              Your opinion is very important to us, rate your trips and send us comments, congratulations, complaints or suggestions to improve our service.</p>
+              Your opinion is very important to us: rate your trips and send us comments, congratulations, complaints or suggestions to improve our service.</p>
           </div>

           <div class="col-md-2 col-xs-2">